 Pubs & Beer Gardens

 If you’ve heard of Avenue Pub before, it’s because the bar has won tons of awards and accolades for its beer selection (yes, it was named one of the Top 100 Beer Bars in America).
 You can enjoy your selection on a balcony overlooking St. Charles Avenue, inside the bar, or at an outdoor table, and you can order food as well.
 But the best part about Avenue Pub is its extensive selection of beers from New Orleans and beyond.
 Great beer, great location, great people watching.

 The Bulldog has two locations: one Uptown on Magazine Street and one in Mid-City.
 Both offer dog-friendly patios that feature beer-tap fountains, and a seemingly endless menu of beer options (and mixed drinks, too).
 Every weeknight has a different special, so be sure to check the official website for details.
 The pub fare at The Bulldog is award-winning: we recommend cheese fries for the table, at least!

 Bayou Beer Garden is just steps away from the beautiful Bayou St. John.
-The atmosphere is lively, with a large outdoor garden that hosts events like crawfish boils.
+The atmosphere is lively, with a large outdoor garden that hosts crawfish boils and other events.
 Bayou Beer Garden is great for groups, as you can order buckets of beer or each taste your own favorite after a day of kayaking on the bayou or exploring City Park.

 Bratz Y’all, conveniently located next to Pizza Delicious, is a casual beer garden in the Bywater neighborhood of New Orleans.
 There’s a small indoor area, but really, the atmosphere is best enjoyed during lovely weather so you can sit at the outside tables, play a game of cornhole, or listen to live music when the venue hosts musicians.
 Bratz Y’all is a German beer garden, so you can have traditional German food (the pretzels are a must) and German beers like pilsners.